 Access to your money

 A whole-of-life policy is designed to pay out on death whenever that is.
-If you decide to surrender the policy you will receive the value of the fund less any penalties/charges applied, which may be considerably smaller than the amount paid in premiums.
+If you decide to surrender the policy you’ll receive the value of the fund less any penalties/charges applied, which may be considerably smaller than the amount paid in premiums.

 Ending your policy early